Integrated Pest Management Plan

 IPM works best when the customer and Pestec form a partnership to tackle the pest problem.
-Drain flies cannot be managed satisfactorily without the cooperation of the customer, especially in the area of sanitation.
+The Roof rat cannot be managed satisfactorily without the cooperation of the customer, especially in the area of sanitation.
 Pestec will discuss the findings of the initial inspection and any subsequent monitoring sessions with the customer to determine which issues and tasks will be the responsibility of Pestec and which will be the responsibility of the customer.

 Information is a powerful tool in IPM.
-Information can help change people’s behavior, particularly in how they store food and dispose of waste.
-Changing these behaviors is a necessary part of managing flies.
-Occupants of buildings and homeowners can also help in the early detection of pests so that Pestec can be alerted before the problem is severe.
+Information can help change people’s behavior, particularly in how they store food and dispose waste.
+Changing these behaviors is often an invaluable part of managing rats.
+Building occupants and homeowners can also help in the early detection of pests so that Pestec can be alerted before the problem is severe.

 Pestec’s highly trained and knowledgeable staff can provide pest management education or training sessions for facilities managers, risk managers, building occupants, homeowner associations, and others.